metal3-io/cluster-api-provider-metal3/docs/api.md

 * **strings**: renders the given string as value in the metadata.
 It takes a `value` attribute.
 * **objectNames** : renders the name of the object that matches the type given.
-  It takes a `name` attribute.
+  It takes an `object` attribute, containing the type of the object.
 * **indexes**: renders the index of the current object, with the offset from the `offset` field and using the step from the `step` field.
-The following conditions must be matched : `offset` >= 0 and `step` >= 1

-  if the step is unspecified (default value being 0), the controller will automatically change it for 1.
+The following conditions must be matched : `offset` >= 0 and `step` >= 1 if the step is unspecified (default value being 0), the controller will automatically change it for 1.
+The `prefix` and `suffix` attributes are to provide a prefix and a suffix for the rendered index.
 * **ipAddresses**: renders an ip address based on the index, based on the `start` value if given or using `subnet` to calculate the start value, and checking that the rendered value is not over the `end` value.
 The increment is the `step`